gyan-krishna/American-Sign-Language/README.md

-American-Sign-Language is a deep learning model that is aimed at translating sign language from a video stream or an image. the model runs of landmarks extracted by media pipe which is fed to a cnn model with 4 trailing dense layers. the model is trainned using keras
+American-Sign-Language is a deep learning model that is aimed at translating sign language from a video stream or an image. the model runs of landmarks extracted by media pipe which is fed to a cnn model with 4 trailing dense layers. the model is trainned using keras.
+This is my final year project for BSc Computer Science.

 ## Run these commands to install necessary packages